WinUpGo

 Online gambling and cryptocurrencies

-Since Jordan's banking system is controlled by the Central Bank and Islamic banks,
+Because Jordan's banking system is controlled by the Central Bank and Islamic banks, transactions involving gambling sites are blocked automatically.

 Therefore, players use alternative methods: